Dental Veneers Treatment In Malta: What Are Your Options

 - Trimming of the tooth which involves removing a thin layer from the front enamel of your tooth that will be replaced by a veneer of the same size.
 In some cases, ultra-thin veneers, known sometimes as Lumineers, may be indicated – these require no tooth preparation at all.

-- Determining the shade using a shade guide to ensure your veneer has a uniform shade with the rest of your teeth.
+- Determining the shade using a the Spectroshade system to ensure your veneer has a uniform shade with the rest of your teeth (the patented SpectroShade system uses a digital camera connected to a LED spectrophotometer to recognise colours as they really are).

 - Making an impression of your tooth which is used to make the custom veneer.